ministryofjustice/delius-versions-dashboard/README.md

 Dashboard: https://ministryofjustice.github.io/delius-versions-dashboard

-This project fetches and consolidates information from the [hmpps-env-configs](https://github.com/ministryofjustice/hmpps-env-configs) repository, to provide a quick high-level view of which application versions are deployed in the Delius AWS environments.
+This project fetches and consolidates information from the [hmpps-env-configs](https://github.com/ministryofjustice/hmpps-env-configs) and the [delius-versions](https://github.com/ministryofjustice/delius-versions) repositories, to provide a quick high-level view of which application versions are deployed in the Delius AWS environments.

 Note: In the case where the configuration has been updated but those changes have not yet been applied to the environment, the versions displayed on the dashboard may be temporarily incorrect.